slab/safeurl-elixir/README.md

 CIDR ranges to the blocklist, or alternatively allow specific CIDR ranges to which the application is allowed to make requests.

-You can use `allowed?/2` or `validate/2` to check if a URL is safe to call, or if you have the `HTTPoison` application available, just call it directly via `get/4` which will validate it automatically before calling, and return an error if it is not.
+You can use `allowed?/2` or `validate/2` to check if a URL is safe to call.
+If you have the [`HTTPoison`][lib-httpoison] application available, you can also call `get/4` which will validate the host automatically before making a web request, and return an error otherwise.

-### Examples

 ```elixir
 iex> SafeURL.allowed?("https://includesecurity.com")